Technology Risk Assessment

 When a TRA Is or Isn't Required

-The following generally do not require a TRA (unless their use will involve confidential data):
+The following generally do not require a TRA (unless their use will involve high-risk data):

 - Centrally Licensed Software: Software that is available through CU Software Licensing

-- Desktop Productivity Software: Software used on users' desktops (unless confidential data or restricted data is involved--this may be the case when using desktop database software).
+- Desktop Productivity Software: Software used on users' desktops (unless high-risk data or moderate-risk data is involved - this may be the case when using desktop database software).

 TRAs are for More Than Just Software